Course Title: Business Finance

 - Attendance at and note taking during lectures;

-- Reading of and note taking from prescribed and recommended text books and other references;
+- Reading of and note taking from recommended text books and other references;

 - Attendance at tutorials and completion of questions; and